SACAT can review certain decisions made by the Housing Safety Authority under the Housing Improvement Act 2016.

 An application for review of a decision must be lodged within 28 days from the date that the order or notice was issued.

-The Tribunal may permit you to make an application after this time.
-But you should not assume that the Tribunal will permit you to do so.
+The Tribunal may permit you to make an application after this time if appropriate to do so.

 - have a copy of the decision which you want to challenge – you should include this with your application.